dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/url-parser-data-enrichment.md

 context about the URL.
 This extracted information can be used for data analysis, marketing, SEO, and more.

-## Setup Guide
+## URL parsing process

-To enable this is URL parser data enrichment.
-A few important steps are involved:
+Here is step-by-step process for URL parser data enrichment :

 1. Get the URL data that is needed to be parsed from a source or create one.
 1. Send the URL data to an API like [URL Parser API](https://urlparse.com/).